-He also rested on this day and sanctified it, or set it apart for holy use.
+God rested on this day and sanctified it, or set it apart for holy use.
 The seventh day became holy because God’s presence was in that day.

 Exodus 16:29 states, “… the Lord hath given you the Sabbath.”
 It was a gift, a day given to God’s people for rest.

 God commands us to work the other six days of the week (Exodus 20:9), giving us six days to do what we want to do.
-Then He commands us to rest on the seventh as a blessing for all of the work we have done the other six days.
+Then He commands us to rest on the seventh as a blessing for all the work we have done the other six days.

 Exodus 31:13 says, “[M]y sabbaths ye shall keep: for it is a sign between me and you throughout your generations; that ye may know that I am the Lord that doth sanctify you.”
-A sign identifies.
+A sign identifies something.
 The Sabbath identifies us as God’s people, setting us apart from the world, making us holy.

 Here are three benefits from the Sabbath, outlined in this verse: